DmitryVasilkovW/T-Bank-Maze-game/src/main/resources/docs/usageDoc.md

 7. **Prompt:** "Does the hero need to pay attention to surfaces?"
     - **User Input:** `yes`
-    - **Response:** The hero will collect useful items and bypass the bad areas With A*.
+    - **Response:** The hero will collect useful items and bypass the bad areas with A*.
     - **User Input** `no`
-    - **Response:** The hero will not collect useful items and bypass the bad areas With BFS.
+    - **Response:** The hero will not collect useful items and bypass the bad areas with BFS.